phwt/enewsletter-generator/README.md

-# enewsletter-generator
+# E-Newsletter Generator

-Generate image E-Newsletter by just adding info and go!
+JavaScript application use for combining image with text and generate it as image file.